SlyJose/Hacking-Notes/Hacking-Vault/Extracting NTLM Hashes.md

 	 * DPAPI    : 0837e40088a674327961e1d03946f5f2
 ```

+Another possible method to obtain NTLM hashes is with an [[NTLM Relaying]] attack.

 ### ⚠ Opsec

 This module will open a read handle to LSASS which can be logged under event 4656.
 Use the "Suspicious Handle to LSASS" saved search in Kibana to see them.